Skip to Content

 Save the dingy budget rooms at questionable properties for your weekend with the boys.
 If you’re looking to set the mood, kick things off right by surprising your loved one with a more luxurious room option.

-Impressive rooms we’ve recently enjoyed include Wynn’s Resort King, Venetian’s Luxury Suite, Mandalay Bay’s 1-Bedroom Penthouse Sky View Suite, Vdara’s Studio Parlor, and a Conrad branded room at Resorts World.
+Impressive rooms I’ve recently enjoyed include Wynn’s Resort King, Venetian’s Luxury Suite, Mandalay Bay’s 1-Bedroom Penthouse Sky View Suite, Vdara’s Studio Parlor, and a Crockfords-branded room at Resorts World.
 When traveling as a couple, it’s worth spending a few extra bucks for a great resort experience.

 There’s no shortage of things for couples to do in Las Vegas.
-Hopefully, we were able to help you identify an item or two to add to your upcoming itinerary!
+Hopefully, we were able to help you identify a few items to add to your upcoming itinerary!

 Related Articles: